Skip to content

 Hyprlift cabs are not bound to a single shaft but instead use AI-powered destination dispatching to navigate autonomously throughout the building in multiple shafts.

 Transfer stations located at the terminal ends of the shafts and at intermediate locations throughout the shafts allow cabs to easily transfer horizontally from shaft-to-shaft.
-Transfer stations also allow cabs to be quickly removed from the shaft for offline maintenance and repair.

 Standard Compartment